Engaging students by promoting interdisciplinary research and scholarly exchange among faculty from across the Indiana University system.

 - Research Interests: Latin American music, Afro-Cuban folkloric music, samba

-- Estela Vieira, Assistant Professor, Department of Spanish and Portuguese
+- Estela Vieira, Associate Professor, Department of Spanish and Portuguese

 - Research Interests: Portuguese and Brazilian literatures and cultures, Luso-Hispanic comparative approaches to literature and culture, interior space and interiority in realist fiction, dead narrators and death in literature